 This was a subtlety I did not catch until my third or fourth visit to the hotel's lobby—Wright leaded glass designs of the Prairie variety, integrated into the balcony railing structure in front of these massive windows.
 When the sun wasn't at the best angle, I never noticed them.
 But when light hits the rear windows at full strength, all the bright colors of the Avery Coonley Playhouse windows shine through rectilinear forms that recall Robie House.

-Typography throughout the resort reflects the California take on the Craftsman style, although to my eye they could have gone for even greater authenticity.
-The lettering here has a 'late 90s California contemporary' feel.
-Disney would have been better off with digital fonts based on actual period samples, like those of the P22 type foundry.
-Perhaps they were concerned with readability.
+Typography throughout the resort reflects the California take on the Craftsman style, yet to my eye they could have gone for even greater authenticity.
+Although the typeface here appears to be an alteration of ITC Willow (based on the lettering of Charles Rennie Mackintosh) it has a late 90s California contemporary feel.
+Perhaps Disney was concerned about readability.

 The exterior details, observed in micro, give a better feel of the California Craftsman home.
 The massive scale of the overall site is troublesome, but in moments like this you can focus in on the detail and try and forget how sprawling the place is.
 Dunlop acknowledges in Building a Dream (2nd edition) that this variety aids the design, observing "...the spaces are carefully manipulated—small and tight and then huge and soaring—to perfect effect.
 The bracketed, vaulted wood ceilings seem to embrace the spaces."